karatelabs/karate/README.md

 With the above in place, you don't have to keep switching between your `src/test/java` and `src/test/resources` folders, you can have all your test-code and artifacts under `src/test/java` and everything will work as expected.

 Once you get used to this, you may even start wondering why projects need a `src/test/resources` folder at all !

-### Spring Boot Example
-[Soumendra Daas](https://twitter.com/sdaas) has created a nice example and guide that you can use as a reference here: [`hello-karate`](https://github.com/Sdaas/hello-karate).
-This demonstrates a Java Maven + JUnit 5 project set up to test a [Spring Boot](http://projects.spring.io/spring-boot/) app.

 ## Naming Conventions
 Since these are tests and not production Java code, you don't need to be bound by the `com.mycompany.foo.bar` convention and the un-necessary explosion of sub-folders that ensues.
 We suggest that you have a folder hierarchy only one or two levels deep - where the folder names clearly identify which 'resource', 'entity' or API is the web-service under test.